Getting Ready for the I-485 Interview

 Additionally, the USCIS officer will review the I-864, Affidavit of Support, and supporting documents submitted to ensure you will not likely become a public charge to the United States.

-Can I reschedule the Interview if I have a Genuince Reason?
+Can I reschedule the Interview if I have a Genuine Reason?

 If you have a solid reason that is causing you to miss the interview, you can request to reschedule your I-485 interview.
-The U.S. Citizenship and Immigration Services (USCIS) is linient about the unforeseen circumstances.
-To reschedule, it’s required to notify USCIS as soon as you know you can’t attend the original appointment.
+The U.S. Citizenship and Immigration Services (USCIS) is lenient about unforeseen circumstances.
+To reschedule, you areit’s required to notify USCIS as soon as you know you can’t attend the original appointment.

 Typically, you are required to send a written request explaining the reason for the change.
 While USCIS is generally accommodating, it’s crucial to have a valid reason.